rust-lang/book/second-edition/src/ch05-03-method-syntax.md

-Although this possibility may not appear particularly interesting at this point, its full potential will be revealed once we will dive into generic types and traits, where multiple `impl` blocks can be used to conditionally implement functionalities for some types, but not others.
+Although this possibility may not appear particularly interesting at this point, its full potential will be revealed once we will dive into generic types and traits, where multiple `impl` blocks can be used to conditionally implement functionality for some types, but not others.

 ## Summary